 A properly maintained factory chimney can avoid factory shutdowns and safety hazards.
 These safety hazards can be on the outside due to a weakness in the shell.
 Shutdowns also happen if there is an obstruction on the inside from a collapsed liner or fly-ash build up.

 Having a proper factory smokestack maintenance plan is the best solution to avoid unforeseen and expensive maintenance problems.

 Contracting engineers who are not experientially familiar with chimneys is a mistake.
-Engineers who are not familiar with the industry assume many things, either too much or too little wasting time, money, and materials.
-Many will do the city required façade inspection on an industrial smokestack and then invent a repair plan without ever looking inside the chimney.
-It is always better to find a chimney company that can provide you with qualified personnel and engineers who are experienced in the industry rather than find an engineer who can contact a chimney company.
-There is an ongoing history of these kinds of mistakes that owners have experienced within our industry with unqualified engineers.
+Engineers who are not familiar with the industry make assumptions wasting time, money, and materials.
+Engineers unifilar with the industry often make the city required façade inspection on an industrial smokestack, and then invent a repair plan without ever looking inside the chimney.
+It is better to find a chimney company that can provide you with qualified personnel and engineers who are experienced in the industry rather than simply find a random engineer to contact a chimney company.
+There is an ongoing history of problems that owners have experienced within our industry with unqualified engineers.
 Presently, our engineering is offered through sub-contracted engineers who specialize in the construction and structural alterations of industrial chimneys.